Docket Number: UG-210755

-Offsetting the revenue increase request, the settlement also includes a $3 million reduction related to how the company calculated the depreciation of its assets in 2021.
+On March 15, 2022, UTC staff announced a full settlement agreement with the company, reducing the requested increase to $10.7 million or 8.64%.
+Offsetting the revenue increase, the settlement also included a $3 million reduction related to how the company calculated the depreciation of its assets in 2021.
 Over time, as facility and plant investments age and their value decreases, the amount utilities can recover for those investments from customer rates also decreases.

 The UTC is the state agency that regulates private, investor-owned electric and natural gas utilities in Washington.
 It is the commission’s responsibility to ensure regulated companies provide safe and reliable service to customers at reasonable rates, while allowing them the opportunity to earn a fair profit.